Franciscocoo/IfExtractor/README.md

 # ifExtractor
-ifExtractor is a Open-Source librairy, made in Java.
+ifExtractor is a extractor of Logical Bomb located inside Andoird Application.
+Based on the framework [FlowDroid](https://github.com/secure-software-engineering/FlowDroid)
-The goal of ifExtractor is to isolate and extract logical bomb in Android Malware.
+Written in Java, this library is Open-Source.

 ## Getting Started